gvsrusa/claude-code-flow/docs/quick-start.md

 npx claude-flow
 ```

-This will download and run the latest version, perfect for trying out the system.
+This will download and run the latest version immediately.

 ### Option 2: Global Installation